TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 	- However we may have unit tests
 - Interactive Auto Prerendered Blazor pages and WebAssembly Prerender is probably they way we want to go.
 As the browser does more work.
 - Have a browser set to NoJs for testing components
+- Decide whether a global rendermode should be used
+	- like interactive auto prerender but components cant do it so will it just be serverside so would webassembly prerender be better

 # Setup **TODO**
 - NoJSBaseController ReturnRedirect uses the localhost address so needs changing